 This is a guide on how to play the Defender Role in Pokemon UNITE.
-Read on to learn what Defenders are, their strengths and weaknesses, how to play Defender Pokemon, and more!
+Read on to learn how to play Defenders, their strengths and weaknesses, the best lanes, as well as the best Defender Pokemon!

 List of Contents